 About ACME / Albert Quesada

-Albert Quesada (Spain, 1982), is a Spanish dancer and choreographer based between Brussels and Barcelona.
+Albert Quesada is a Spanish dancer, choreographer and teacher.
 He trained at MDT (Amsterdam) and PARTS (Brussels) after his studies of philosophy and multimedia engineering in Barcelona.
 The exploration and translation of musical structures and compositions into choreography and the invitation...